ashshekhar/spotify-clone/README.md

 ```

 ## How to Run
-[Click here](https://spotify-clone-4061e.web.app) to see a demo of the app.
+[Click here](https://spotify-clone-4061e.web.app) to see a demo of the app 🚀
 <br>
 #### Note: For full functionality, you will need to replace

-1. Playlist token in `src/App.js` with your token once you login into your Spotify account
+1. Playlist token in `src/App.js` with your token.
+You can access it on loginng into your Spotify account and opening `Discover Weekly` playlist
 2. Client ID in `src/spotify.js` with your Spotify Developers API Key from ![here](https://developer.spotify.com/dashboard/)

 ## App UI